block-renovation/block-env-file-generator/README.md

-# Block .en file generator
+# Block .env file generator

-Ruby script to generate .env file with variables from AWS Parameter Store.
+Ruby script to generate `.env` file with variables from AWS Parameter Store.

 ## How do I use it?